amyyf/restaurant-reviews/README.md

 Clone the repo down to your computer and run `npm install` in the project folder to install the project dependencies.

+To build the production site, run `npm run build`.
+Then cd into the newly created `dist` folder and either start a simple Python server with `python -m SimpleHTTPServer 8000` or use a service like [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en).

 To launch the dev server, run `npm run serve`.

-To build the production site, run `npm run build`.

-To build the production site AND start a server for it, run `npm run serve-prod`.
+BUT:

+**Note about the Service Worker**
+The service worker does not work properly on the dev server so testing there will not work for the restaurant details pages.
+The dev server is launched through BrowserSync via Gulp, and BrowserSync proxies request URLs, so they end up not matching the cache names.
+The home page of the app works fine offline but the details pages aren't directed properly.

 ### Dependencies